HIRO-group/openface_ros/README.md

 sudo apt-get install python-catkin-tools
 ```

-## Execution on the robot
+### Execution on the robot

-### Initial steps
+#### Initial steps

  1. Turn on the robot.
 Wait for the robot to finish its start-up phase.
  2. Be sure that the system you're running the code has access to the Sawyer robot.
 This is usually done by running the `intera.sh` script that should be provided in your Sawyer installation.
 See [here](http://sdk.rethinkrobotics.com/intera/SDK_Shell) for more info.
  3. Connect Realsense camera with USB 3.0 port in your computer.

-### How to run this package
+#### How to run this package

-After cloning and building this repo, you need to launch the enviroment we need, which include realsence and sending a new urdf into sawyer robot.
+After cloning and building this repo, you need to launch the enviroment we need, which include realsence and sending a new urdf into Sawyer robot.
 Then, you can run the test program in this package called `openface_realsense`.
 To implement things above, you can run the commands below.

 ```sh
 roslaunch openface_ros openface_ros.launch